Demystifying Fat: Should Fat Be Part of Your Diet?

 In saturated fats, the carbon atoms are totally covered, or “saturated” with hydrogen atoms.
 This makes them solid at room temperature.
 In unsaturated fats, fewer hydrogen atoms are bound to carbon atoms.
 These fats are liquid at room temperature.

 Fats keep us healthy.
-But the key is to know which types of fats to eat, how much fat to eat, and which types of fat avoid.
+But the key is to know which types of fats to eat, how much fat to eat, and which types of fat to avoid.
 Your DNA holds the key to unlocking this formula.

 How your genes come into play